Jimny roof shelf installation

 One of the most useful things are the cutouts along the back edge, I use this to store a few things but the first thing I put there is my nice rechargeable torch in its pouch.

 A note on headroom: if you have adult back passengers then you might find they now don’t have enough headroom.
 I have previously taken the shelf done (takes about 2 minutes) to carry some people in the back, although I’d also recommend taking down the brackets so people don’t hit their head on them in an accident too.
-The shelf is just the right length to fit on one side of the back if you have the drivers seat a little forwards, so you have room for one passenger and the shelf in the back quite easily!
+The shelf is just the right length to fit on one side of the back if you have the drivers seat a little forwards, so you have room for one passenger and the shelf in the back.

 This is a really simple mod for even absolute beginners to tackle and needs only a couple of tools and about 10 minutes of your time, but it really transforms the back of the car.